Table of Contents

 The redirector is a special feature provided by DNSimple that you can use to redirect HTTP requests sent to a host name to a different URL.

 This feature can be used, for example, to redirect the www version of a domain to the non-www hostname.
-Another use case is to redirect a secondary domain you purchased to the main domain, without pointing it to any web hosting service.
+Another use case is to redirect a secondary domain you purchased to the main domain without pointing it to any web hosting service.

-Configure a redirect
+Configuring a redirect

 This article contains specific information on how to add, update, and remove a URL record in DNSimple.

-Redirect status code
+Redirecting status code

 The redirector sets a 301 status code.
 The code is not configurable, and it’s not possible to return a 302 temporary redirect using the URL record.